Discrete stress-energy tensor in the loop O(n) model: Correlation functions via fermions in discrete

 In order to handle the correlations mentioned above, we need a combinatorial definition of \emph{four-point} fermionic observables.
 Given four distinct half-edges~$a_1,a_2,a_3,a_4$ of~$\Omega$, let~$\ConfO{a_1,a_2|a_3,a_4}$ denote the set of configurations~$\gamma\in\ConfO{a_1,a_2,a_3,a_4}$ containing several loops and two paths linking~$a_1$ with~$a_2$ and~$a_3$ with~$a_4$.
 Note that

-as we are dealing with subsets of a trivalent lattice.
-The next combinatorial definition of four-point fermionic observables can be thought about as a generalization of the definition~(\ref{eq_F_real_def}).
-The~$2n$-point version of this construction was used in~\cite{Hon_thesis} to treat the scaling limits of expectations~$\E^\b[\varepsilon(a_1)\dots\varepsilon(a_n)]$ on the square lattice, for any boundary conditions~$\b=\{b_1,\dots,b_{2m}\}$.
+since we work with subsets of a trivalent lattice.
+The next combinatorial definition of four-point fermionic observables can be thought of as a generalization of the definition~(\ref{eq_F_real_def}).
+The~$2n$-point version of this construction was used in~\cite{Hon10} to treat the scaling limits of expectations~$\E^\b[\varepsilon(a_1)\dots\varepsilon(a_n)]$ on the square lattice, for any boundary conditions~$\b=\{b_1,\dots,b_{2m}\}$.

 \begin{definition} Let~$a_1,a_2,a_3,a_4$ be four distinct half-edges in a discrete domain~$\Omega$.
 For a configuration~$\gamma\in\ConfO{a_1,a_2|a_3,a_4}$, we define its \emph{complex phase}~$\phase(\gamma;a_1,a_2|a_3,a_4)$ as